YouFoundKyle/Pi-LINk/docs/User Guide.md

 # Pi-LINk User Documentation
 ### Initial Setup
-  1. Make sure your Raspberry Pi is plugged into Ethernet.
+  1. Make sure your Raspberry Pi is plugged into Ethernet and is running Ubuntu Server.
+Raspbian is not supported.
   2. SSH into your Raspberry Pi.
 Ensure you have sudo privileges with the user you are signed in as.
   3. Run the following command **(make sure you copy the entire command)**:
   ```wget -O install_basic.sh https://raw.githubusercontent.com/YouFoundKyle/Pi-LINk/main/bin/install_basic.sh && chmod +x install_basic.sh && sudo bash install_basic.sh```